rebelsky/csc207c/_eboards/eboard30.md

   classes, fails (since they are all waitliested) and tells you that.

+How many credits can I preregister for?

+> As many as you want.
+But it could be dangerous.

 How do I tell what classes I've waitlisted?

 > I have a "List View" in addition to the "Calendar View"; the list view makes it easier to check things.

+Will I get into a CS class?

+> That's what we've been told.
+Everyone who is a declared CS major will get into a CS class.

+> Sam's math: We have 80 majors in the class of 2025 and 70 in the class of 2026.
+That's 150.
+We have 188 slots in course above 208.
+So there should be at least one slot for everyone.
+If those were the only factors, 38 students would get two CS classes.
+Assume 15 CS majors are studying abrod in the fall.
+That means we 188 slots for 135 people, so 53 will get two courses.

+> And maybe there will be slots for rising second years.

+> We have been encouraging CS major to preregister/waitlist for *every* section they might be able to take, so numbers are wickedly inflated.

 ### Administrative

 ### Lists

+### MP4

+I was looking at the rubric/checkmarks and it said that I had to pass E and M tests.

+> Hah!
+They are top-secret tests.
+Which may not exist.
+I'll try to look and see if I gave the graders a tester and then send it to you.

+> Remind me if you haven't heard by Saturday night.
+Remind me again if you haven't heard by Sunday night.

 ### MP8